rust-lang/book/src/ch10-03-lifetime-syntax.md

 The text of this string is stored directly in the binary of your program and the binary of your program is always available.
-Therefore, the lifetime of all string literals is `'static`.
-You may see suggestions to use the `'static` lifetime in error message help text, but before adding it, think about whether the reference you have is one that actually lives the entire lifetime of your program or not (or even if you want it to live that long, if it could).
-Most of the time, the problem in the code is an attempt to create a dangling reference or a mismatch of the available lifetimes, and the solution is fixing those problems, not specifying the `'static` lifetime.
+Therefore, the lifetime of all string literals is `‘static`.
+You may see suggestions to use the `‘static` lifetime in error message help text, but before adding it, think about whether the reference you have is one that actually lives the entire lifetime of your program or not (or even if you want it to live that long, if it could).
+Most of the time, the problem in the code is an attempt to create a dangling reference or a mismatch of the available lifetimes, and the solution is fixing those problems, not specifying the `‘static` lifetime.

 ## Summary